nadavmatalon/WatchDog/README.md

 __WatchDog::checkPeriod();__
 Parameters:&nbsp;&nbsp;&nbsp;unsigned int
 Description:&nbsp;&nbsp;&nbsp;Determines if a custom value for the WatchDog Timer's overflow period is valid (0 = invalid / 1 = valid)
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

-## RUNNING THE EXAMPLE SKETCH
+## RUNNING THE EXAMPLE SKETCHES

-1) Start the Arduino IDE and open the example sketch
+1) Start the Arduino IDE and open the relevant example sketch
 2) Upload the sketch to the Arduino
+3) For the ATtiny84/ATiny841 which don't have built-in serial communication, Connect an LED to the relevant pin with an approprite resistor.
-3) Open the Serial Communications Window (make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate) and follow the on-screen instructions
+4) For the Arduino Uno, open the Serial Communications Window (make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate) and follow the on-screen instructions

 ## BUG REPORTS